mel-langhoff/relational_rails/docs/user_stories.md

 As a visitor
 When I visit a artist albums Index page
-Then I see a link to add a new adoptable album for that artist "Create album" When I click the link
+Then I see a link to add a new album for that artist "Create album" When I click the link
 I am taken to '/artists/:artist_id/album/new' where I see a form to add a new adoptable album When I fill in the form with the album's attributes: